by Paul Mirocha

-Tumamoc Hill is now part of this network of 21 LTEReflections sites around North America.
+Tumamoc Hill is now part of this network of twenty one LTEReflections sites around North America.
 The idea was to provide periods of residence on-site to applicants, who would publish and present their work to the community, increasing understanding and the perceived cultural value to the specific place.

 Then Tumamoc Director Mike Rosenzweig invited me to be the first artist-in-residence at Tumamoc Hill.
 I was given office space and a certain amount of creative freedom to develop arts activities that fit the mission of Tumamoc.
 I was given a volunteer Research Associate position through the US Southwest Center.
 With this title, CAT card, and room privileges card, I was able to receive a key to the Tumamoc gate and office buildings.

 There are many reasons that artists and writers are drawn to Tumamoc.
-Besides the rich and diverse subjects available and the natural beauty of the place, the long-term ecological research and history at the Desert Lab offers inspiration and a chance to interact with researchers.
-Advantages to artists working outdoors on site include access to a wild natural place, while still having a base with shelter, water, a small kitchen, restrooms.
+Besides the rich and diverse subjects available and the natural beauty of the place, the long-term ecological research and history at the Desert Lab offer inspiration and a chance to interact with researchers.
+Advantages to artists working outdoors on-site include access to a wild natural place, while still having a base with shelter, water, a small kitchen, restrooms.